Essay4 May 2025

 We could get close.
 Collectively, the team could usually land within a reasonable band.
 But someone was always off, and not always the same person, and not always on the same number.
 The misses rotated.
 The person who nailed revenue would whiff on cash.
 The person who called expenses would miss headcount because a late-month hire start date slipped by a day and crossed the period boundary.
 Five numbers.
 A team whose entire professional existence revolved around understanding them.
 And still the exercise produced an irreducible uncertainty that humbled everyone who participated.

-The uncomfortable question is whether the clarity we’re creating is costing us signal.
+The uncomfortable question is whether the clarity we’re creating is costing us signal, and whether we would even recognize the difference if it did.

 The Loop